Summertime is the best time for festival culture in Japan — from parades to period costumes, fireworks, port festivals, and much more.

 Photo by Kiso Tourist Office

-This festival add its own twist (quite literally) to the traditional mikoshi parades of festivals elsewhere in Japan.
+This Nagano festival adds its own twist (quite literally) to the traditional mikoshi parades of festivals elsewhere in Japan.
 As the 375 kg portable shrines are carried through the streets, the men flip them as they go.

 Ono-Hiyoshi Shrine Sanno Festival

-Held to welcome summer, this two-day festival features highlights like demon payment day and a lion dance, with unusual costumes and performances which have been deemed an Intangible Folk Cultural Property.
+Held to welcome summer, this two-day festival features highlights like demon payment day and a lion dance, with unusual costumes and performances that have been deemed an Intangible Folk Cultural Property.

 Kyūshū & Okinawa events